belitheops/ai-newsletter-generator/replit.md

 - Fallback handling when API unavailable

 **Newsletter Generation** (`newsletter.py`)
-- HTML template generation with gradient headers and responsive design
+- HTML template generation with responsive design
 - Markdown format generation for portable, readable exports
 - Stories grouped by category with section headers and emoji icons
 - Category-based organization: preferred categories first, then alphabetical, then "Other"